 Most of the Americans abroad prefer to use Foreign Earned Income to save money on the tax bill.
 However, if you ask a tax professional, they will always recommend using the Foreign Tax Credit instead.
 It has some massive advantages that U.S. expat should be aware of before making a decision to choose one of the options.
 Would you like our help?
 Contact us now and we will respond to you within 24 hours.

 Limited time deal: We offer 20 min free call, which has already helped dozens of U.S. expats to get guidance and gain clarity.
-Book your time now and our tax professional will call you!
+Book your time now and our tax professionals will call you!